 - Mill Creek Falls Trail: Moderate, 3.4-mile trail with 767 feet of elevation gain to the tallest waterfall in Lassen Volcanic National Park.
 You’ll be rewarded with views of Brokeoff Mountain and Mt.
 Diller.

-If hiking isn’t your thing, you can also go kayaking on Manzanita Lake or go swimming in Bathtub Lake (yes, it is called “Bathtub” Lake because it is the smallest, warmest lake in the park!).
+If you need a break from hiking, you can also go kayaking on Manzanita Lake or go swimming in Bathtub Lake (yes, it is called “Bathtub” Lake because it is the smallest, warmest lake in the park!).

 Did this post help you plan an epic Lassen Volcanic National Park itinerary?
-Let me know if you have any questions about these itineraries in the comments below!
+How many days do you plan to spend in the park?
+Let me know in the comments below!

 -Megan